hku-mars/IKFoM/README.md

 	dyn_runtime_share_data.R = R; // R is the measurement noise covariance }
 ```
+This function would be called during ekf update, and the output function and its derivatives, the measurement and the measurement noise would be obtained from this one union function

 then an iterated update is executed:
 ```
 kf.update_iterated_dyn_runtime_share(z, h_dyn_runtime_share);